DuxfordSBD/duxfordsbd.github.io/participating/participating.md

 ![The 2018 podium][podium]

 What's a Soap Box Derby without Soap Boxes and racers?
 If you would like to enter into this year's Duxford Soap Box Derby then please [take a look at our registration page][1].
 We have both childrens and adults races and accept comptitors of all abiltiies.
 Entries are subject to our [general rules][general_rules], [childrens rules][childrens_rules] and [adult rules][adults_rules].
+Why not build a dual purpose cart so you can watch your children take part before taking your turn in the adult race?

 ## Help out as a volunteer